hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 > He'll not be neutral, but will speak his mind,
 >
 > Regardless if he friends or foes may find.

+[^8]: See the dreadful curse or excommunication from the church of Rome by Ernulphus.

 Notwithstanding which, he is, however, quite Willing to submit with deference to candid public opinion: yet